Answers to Questions About Heavy Metals

 Iron-fortified infant cereal is not only perfectly safe, but also an important source of iron and many other nutrients in a baby's diet.
 Having enough iron is important for a baby’s healthy brain development and learning, which is why some varieties of our cereals are fortified with iron to help meet your baby's daily iron needs.
 The U.S. Dietary Guidelines for Americans state that infant cereal can help meet baby's dietary need for iron—learn more here open_in_new.
 Furthermore, having adequate iron in a baby’s diet may also have a protective function against the negative effects of toxic heavy metals, according to the FDA open_in_new.

-No, there is no need to eliminate certain foods from a child’s diet.
-As nutrition experts (including those at the FDA) will attest, eliminating nutritious foods from a child’s diet to avoid heavy metals may result in inadequate intakes of certain nutrients.
+Nutrition experts, including the FDA, say that eliminating nutritious foods from your child’s diet to avoid heavy metals in the food supply is unnecessary, and may result in certain nutrient deficiencies and potential poor health and nutrition.
 Instead, it is important to encourage parents to serve a variety of fruits, vegetables and grains to their child.
 This helps to ensure children are getting the nutrients they need, while minimizing exposure to heavy metals from any one food.
 You can read more about this advice here open_in_new.

 If you have questions about dietary advice for young children, our Registered Dietitians are also available to help answer your questions – see our contact us information here open_in_new.